STEAM Education (Science, Technology, Engineering, ART and Mathematics)

-STEM Education is integrated into the daily curriculum engaging students in hands-on activities, projects and problem-based learning.
-Here are just a few examples of how STEM content and themes are being implemented into the classroom.
+STEAM Education is integrated into the daily curriculum engaging students in hands-on activities, projects and problem-based learning.
+Here are just a few examples of how STEAM content and themes are being implemented into the classroom.

 Corn Maze Challenge

 The Grade 3 students eagerly wait for their monthly lunch bag STEM challenges.
 When asked to bring in empty shoeboxes, they knew that they were going to be designing, engineering, building and testing prototypes.
 Today’s challenge involved created a shoebox maze which included 3 dead ends, aclear entrance and an ending.
 The students accepted the challenge and created mazes that met these criteria.
 The experienced engineers went above and beyond and added tunnels, bridges, extensions, traps, and different levels of difficulty to their designs.
 Once completed, they had fun testing each other’s mazes and providing positive feedback and support.

 A Virtual Expedition

 Mrs. MacKinnon took her students on an immersive, virtual field trip to the Great Barrier Reef to explore dazzling corals, sea turtles, dolphins and tropical fish.
 The Expedition, guided by their teacher, was a 360-degree experience that allowed students to examine the coral structure and learn about exotic fish.
 "Oohs" and "aahs" filled the science lab as students pointed out all the interesting features to each other and their teacher while on this exciting journey!